minagawah/mini-actix-react-example/README.md

 <a id="about"></a>
 ## 1. About

-We have `actix-web` (a popular web framework for Rust) running at port `5000` as an API server, and listens to client requests.
+API server implemented with `actix-web` is running at port 5000.
-Assuming our React app runs elsewhere, as you attempt to access "Articles" page, it asks you for a login.
+Assuming a React app hosted elsewhere, when user visit "Articles" page, it asks for a login.
-The auth is done at: http://localhost:5000/api/auth
-Once authenticated, the app retrieves a list of articles from: http://localhost:5000/api/articles

-Doing nothing special, really....
+The client app sends an auth request to `/api/auth`, and once authenticated, then the user sees a list of artiles which is available at `/api/article/all`.

+Available pages:

+- Top
+- Articles
+- About
+- Login (no direct links)

+Nothing special, really...
-It isn't even doing the actual auth, but it simply writes a cookie.
+The auth isn't even an actual auth, but it just writes a cookie.

-I just try to illustrate how Rust written API server could be integrated with a React app.
+Simply, I wanted to show how React app is integrated with `actix-web`.